 7. Hit the slopes

 If you’re visiting Lake Tekapo in the winter then one of the best activities you can do is go skiing.
 Although most tend to think skiing can only be done in Queenstown and Wanaka, Lake Tekapo actually offers two nearby ski resorts you can visit!

 The closest ski field to Tekapo is Roundhill or “Tekapo Ski Field” at just 32 kilometers (20 miles) away.
 It’s ideal for families or beginners thanks to the large beginner’s area which features 3 surface lifts and two rope tows.
 The recently introduced mega rope tow (the longest and steepest in the world) makes Roundhill very attractive to advanced skiers.
 Australasia’s biggest vertical drop (783m) is a huge selling point for this family-run ski resort.
-There’s also plenty of super wide, perfectly groomed intermediate trails here.
+There are also plenty of super wide, perfectly groomed intermediate trails here.

 Ohau Ski Area is also not too far from Tekapo.
 It is 94 kilometers (54.4 miles) to the entrance at Lake Ohau Lodge and then a further 9.6 km (6 miles) to the ski area.
 Ohau is known as a mountain for all abilities.
 There’s a chair lift to access the wide flat slopes at the top that are ideal for intermediates or advanced skiers.
 You can hike from the top to more difficult off-piste runs that are great for powder lovers or experienced skiers.

 8. Check out the blue water at Lake Pukaki